jina-ai/jerboa/alpaca-lora/README.md

 ## Training Datasets
 Currently, the training pipeline supports 2 training datasets:
 - `yahma/alpaca-cleaned`: cleaned version of the alpaca dataset, available on the HF datasets hub.
 This is the used dataset by default
-  - `code_alpaca_20k.json`: a dataset of 20k code snippets, available locally.
-To use this dataset, specify the following parameter in the training command: `--data_path ./code_alpaca_20k.json`
+  - `"sahil2801/CodeAlpaca-20k"`: a dataset of 20k code snippets, available on the HF datasets hub.
+To use this dataset, specify the following parameter in the training command: `--data_path "sahil2801/CodeAlpaca-20k"`

 ## Tests